-Adding new posts in WordPress can help drive more traffic and rank your website better on search engines.
+Posting to WordPress can help drive more traffic and rank your website higher on search engines.
 In fact, most online businesses have a blog section on their WordPress websites.
 They publish articles to engage with their customers and build credibility.

-When you regularly write blog posts or new articles, you keep the site up to date and provide exciting and valuable content for your readers.
-This method of building traffic and customer retention is so effective that businesses with blogs have 55% more visitors than those who don’t.
+Regularly writing blog posts keeps the site up-to-date and provides exciting and valuable content for your readers.
+This method of building traffic and customer retention is so effective that businesses with blogs have 55% more visitors than those without.

-In this tutorial, we’ll extend your knowledge on WordPress further by explaining how to publish a post.
-We’ll also talk about different tools, features, and options you can use to ensure your content is high-quality and SEO-friendly.
+This tutorial will expand your WordPress knowledge by explaining how to publish a post.
+We’ll also talk about different tools, features, and options you can use to make high-quality and SEO-friendly content.

 Block Editor vs Classic Editor

-The Classic Editor uses a formatting toolbar that’s similar to Microsoft Word or Google Docs.
-It is subdivided into a visual editor for users who prefer to see what the content looks like visually and a text editor for people who prefer to edit using HTML code.
+The classic editor uses a formatting toolbar similar to Microsoft Word or Google Docs.
+It includes a visualeditor for users who prefer to see what the content looks like visually and a text editor for people who like to edit using HTML code.

-The Block Editor, also known as the Gutenberg Editor, uses a drag-and-drop interface to add and edit content.
-The content is formatted in blocks that can be easily moved around the page.
+The block editor, also known as the Gutenberg editor, uses a drag-and-drop interface to add and edit content.
+The content is formatted in blocks that you can easily move around the page.

-Since the release of the WordPress 5.0 version in 2018, Gutenberg has been the default WordPress editor.
-Therefore, this tutorial will show how to add a new post in WordPress using Gutenberg.
+Since the release of WordPress 5.0 in 2018, Gutenberg has been the default WordPress editor.
+This tutorial will show how to add a new post in WordPress using Gutenberg.

 How to Add a New Blog Post in WordPress

-There are multiple ways to add a new WordPress post, and all of them will lead you to the visual editor.
+There are two main ways to add a new WordPress post to a page.
+Both ways will lead you to the Gutenberg or block editor.

-Keep in mind that posts and pages are two different aspects of a WordPress website.
+Keep in mind that WordPress posts and pages are two different content types.

 Posts are pieces of content on a blog page that are listed in reverse chronological order.
-They usually come in the form of articles and get published regularly.
+They are usually regularly published and updated articles.

-Right below the title field is space to add any type of content using blocks.
+Right below the title field is space to add any content type using blocks.
 If you’re starting with a text, just begin writing.

-To add other blocks, click on the “+” icon on the top left of the screen next to the WordPress logo or on the editor’s right side.
+To add other blocks, click the + icon on the top left of the screen next to the WordPress logo.

 There are blocks for all common content types, including a Paragraph, Column, and Heading.
-Along with blocks, you can add widgets, such as Latest Comments and Search.
+You can also add widgets, such as Latest Comments and Search.
 There are also blocks designed to embed third-party content.

-You can also transform some of the blocks.
-Start with a Paragraph block, then change it into a column, or heading, or quote by clicking on the block icon button.
+You can also transform existing blocks.
+For instance, you can change a paragraph into a column, heading, or quote by clicking the block icon button.

-To make further edits, click on the Settings icon on the top right corner of the screen, then select the Block section.
-This will provide more editing options to all blocks.
+To make further edits, click the WordPress post Settings icon on the top right corner of the screen.
+Then, select the Block section to view more editing options for all blocks.

-If you find using blocks is too complicated, the Classic block is available.
-This block adds content as you would using the Classic Editor, which converts back to a block once finished.
+If you find blocks too complicated, the Classic block is available.
+This block adds content as you would using the classic editor.
+Then, it converts the content back to block form.

-There are two main blocks for adding images to WordPress – the Image block for a single upload and the Gallery block for multiple images.
+There are two main image blocks – the Image block for a single upload and the Gallery block for multiple images.

-If you want to show a single picture, choose the Image block.
-Gallery block is the better option to display several pictures in rows and columns with a grid layout.
+To add a single picture, choose the Image block.
+The Gallery block is better for displaying several pictures in a grid layout.

-There are three ways to upload an image or multiple images when using the WordPress Block Editor:
+There are three ways to upload an image or multiple images using the WordPress block editor:

 - Drag and drop the media directly into the chosen block.